Most portfolio companies don't have a sales problem.

 03

-Train existing managers to build, not just manage.
+Train existing managers to build trust, not just manage activity.
 Place new leaders where gaps exist.
-Leave behind a team that runs the system independently.
+Leave behind a team that runs the system independently — and speaks truth upward.

 We compress what typically takes two to three years